Learn How To Grow Flowers In Containers And Flower Beds. Planting Annuals Adds Sparkling Color To Your Garden.

 Fuchsias come in lots of different colors and shapes.
 The upright varieties can be planted in flower beds as well as pots.
 Trailing fuchsias are great in containers or window-boxes.

-They are also suitable for more shaded areas.
+They are also suitable for more shaded areas and coastal gardens.

 The cheerful Bizzy Lizzy is a fantastic plant for flower beds and pots.
 The great thing about them is that they even flourish in a shaded spot.